-2020 is drawing to an end.
-It is a year that will go down in history as having been shaped by the COVID-19 pandemic and the health, humanitarian and economic crisis that it caused.
-However, although the coronavirus has been the undisputed protagonist of these months, events related to climate change have also earned their place among the numerous bad news stories of the year.
-The plain fact is that 2020 has seen the breaking of climate records that should concern us all if we really want to live in a sustainable world.
+Although the coronavirus has been the undisputed protagonist of these months, events related to climate change have also earned their place among the numerous bad news stories of the year.
+And it is that, in recent times, climatic records have been broken that should concern us all if we really want to live in a sustainable world.

 The hottest summer in the northern hemisphere